-The jobs to residents ratio for Dorset Council area in 2017/18 was 0.91, meaning that there were less jobs than resident workers.
-Construction had the highest ratio (1.21), while the lowest ratio was found in Mining (0.42).
+The jobs to residents ratio for the Dorset Council area in 2018/19 was 0.88, meaning that there were less jobs than resident workers.
+Electricity, Gas, Water and Waste Services had the highest ratio (1.02), while the lowest ratio was found in Mining (0.15).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.